vishaljaiswar888/Amazon-Clone-Project/README.md

 ## Amazon-Clone-Project
-I used html and css to create the homepage interface of amazon.com, thanks to Apna College team especially Shradha Khapra didi for providing and amazing content on youtube.
+I used html and css to create the homepage interface of amazon.com, thanks to Apna College team especially Shradha Khapra didi for providing an amazing content on youtube.

 ## Take a glance at images
 ![Screenshot (202)](https://github.com/vishaljaiswar888/Amazon-Clone-Project/assets/102510153/0346bd98-5236-468b-835b-100bbe8880e2)